 If you come to Santa Barbara for the scenic coastline, fine wineries, and quaint lodging, you should stay for the excellent hiking.
-Just behind the coastal cities of Santa Barbara County lie the Santa Ynez Mountains.
+Just behind the coastal cities of Santa Barbara County are the Santa Ynez Mountains.
 This east-west range is part of Los Padres National Forest and forms a beautiful green backdrop for Santa Barbara.
-There are many great trails through these mountains, visiting quiet canyons, gushing waterfalls, and tranquil overlooks with stunning ocean views.
+Many great trails run through these mountains, visiting quiet canyons, gushing waterfalls, and tranquil overlooks with stunning ocean views.
 Another attractive thing about hiking in Santa Barbara is that most of the trails are free!
 Start exploring Santa Barbara.

 This short out and back hike visits an 80-foot tall fern-lined waterfall.

 This loop tours scenic ridges in Gaviota State Park to arrive at a soaring overlook above the Gaviota Tunnel.

 This loop mounts a 2,458-foot summit two miles from the Pacific and then descends Trespass Trail to explore the wilds of the Santa Ynez Mountains.

 |570||Gaviota Hot Springs|